Supporting imagery

 - The C ROMs and S ROM.
 These store sprite tiles and Fix tiles, respectively.

 - An M1 ROM: Stores the Z80 program.
 As you may know, the addressing capabilities of the Z80 are very limited (in this case, the ceiling is 62 KB).
-So, M1 ROM access is interfaced by a dedicated mapper called NEO-ZMC (found in the cartridge) which enables up to 512 KB of memory to be addressed.
-This may be expanded by adding extra mappers into the CHA Board, or adopting the NEO-ZMC2 (which enables up to 4 MB).
+So, M1 ROM access is interfaced by a dedicated mapper called NEO-ZMC (found in the cartridge), which enables up to 512 KB of memory to be addressed.
+This may be expanded by adding extra mappers to the CHA Board, or by adopting the NEO-ZMC2 (which enables up to 4 MB).

 Keeping progress